POS Reconciliation & How It’s Done in 7 Steps

 Benefits of Performing POS Reconciliation

-One of the best features of a POS system is that it automatically produces analytics and reports to give you clear insight into your business’ health.
-So, why do the manual process of POS reconciliation?
-When you cross-reference each transaction with your POS logs, you’ll have a better understanding of your business needs and prevent long-term accounting errors.
+One of the best features of a POS system is that it automatically produces analytics and reports to give you clear insight into your business’ health and let you keep track of all transactions settled via various forms of payment.
+So, why bother with the manual process of POS reconciliation?
+Because when you cross-reference each transaction with your POS logs, you’ll have a better understanding of your business needs, spot patterns and trends that help maximize your efficiency, and prevent long-term accounting errors.

 Here are six of the biggest benefits of POS reconciliation:

-Keeping your books accurate is vital.
-Each time you compare your transactions and cash-on-hand with your POS reports, you’ll be able to identify discrepancies—and possibly find patterns, so you can stop the errors.
+Keeping your books accurate is vital for business longevity as well as staff accountability.
+Each time you compare your transactions and cash-on-hand with your POS reports, you’ll be able to identify discrepancies—and possibly find patterns so you can stop the errors, whether these are due to honest mistakes or malicious action.

-You need to know how much cash you deposit every day.
-Balancing each POS daily ensures that your daily deposit amounts are accurate.
-If you discover a mistake after you deposit your cash, it’s a much bigger headache to correct it.
+Thus, you need to know how much cash you receive in payments every day.
+Balancing all your transactions daily ensures that your deposit amounts are accurate.
+If you discover a mistake only after you deposit your cash, it’s a much bigger headache to correct it.

 A large percentage of chargebacks (15%–35%) are due to merchant error.
 If you made the error, you cannot dispute the chargeback.
 At $25–$100 per chargeback, plus the lost revenue and processing fees, this can add up.
 You can save yourself time and money by performing daily audits.

-Aside from simply catching errors and unauthorized transactions, regular reconciliation can give you a clearer picture of your business and how it’s performing.
+Aside from simply catching errors and unauthorized transactions, regular reconciliation can give you a clearer picture of your business and its performance.
 You’ll become familiar with hot-selling items and each day’s sales volume, so you can make better-informed decisions for your business.

 POS Reconciliation Best Practices